Select Internet Address

 Check the box Register this connection's addresses in DNS for all NICs that serve Active Directory.
 This typically includes all NICs that are connected to your LAN.
 When the box is checked, the domain controller will attempt to register its SRV records with DNS at startup time so that other DCs and client computers can locate it.

-U-Move will display a warning message if the source computer was configured to register its SRV records in DNS, but the destination computer was not.
+U-Move will display a warning message if the source computer was configured to register its DNS records in DNS, but the destination computer was not.
 To stop the warning message, check the box to Register this connection's addresses in DNS (see above).
 Then quit and re-start U-Move.

 For more information